embedded-graphics/embedded-graphics/embedded-graphics/README.md

 # e.g.
 ./readme.sh simulator
 ```

+All readmes can be generated at the same time by running the `./generate_readmes.sh` script in the project root.

 Running `./build.sh` will check if the readme was successfully updated.
 The updated `README.md`
 should be committed into git.